Bill Granger’s Lime and Coconut Delicious Recipe

 Instructions

-- Preheat the oven to 180C. use and electric whisk and cream the butter and sugar until light and fluffy.
+- Preheat the oven to 180°C (350°F).
+Using an electric whisk, cream the butter and sugar until light and fluffy.

-- Add the grated lime zest, lime juice and egg yolks and mix to combine.
+- Add the lime zest, lime juice, and egg yolks and mix to combine.

 - Add the flour and desiccated coconut, mix again, then pour in the milk and mix to a smooth batter.

-- Bake for 20-25 minutes for the indivisual puddings, or 40 - 45 minutes for the large pudding, until golden and set.
+- Bake for 20 to 25 minutes for individual puddings, or 40 to 45 minutes for the large dish, until golden and set on top.

-- Dust with icing sugar before serving warm with cream.
+- Dust with icing sugar and serve warm with cream.

 All the pics look super duper amazing & I do love watching his shows